mseminatore/TeslaJS/README.md

 ## flashLights.js

-This sample demonstrates flashing the headlights of the vehicle.
+This sample flashes the headlights.

 Usage: